eroux/dokuwiki-plugin-dokutexit/README.md

 ### CMK integration

-Note that you can define custom markups with [cmk].
+Note that you can define custom markups with [cmk] (see the README file of cmk).

 ### Documentation